collapsed-stacks/startups/questions/8608/how-to-get-benefits-from-selling-email-id-and-contact-information-related-to-an.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-03-07
 - score: 0

-<p>Ignore the email addresses... what other data is there?</p>
+Ignore the email addresses... what other data is there?

-<p>Company names, contact names at the company and their postal addresses might help industry publications gain new advertisers or subscribers via cold calls, or via posting via snail mail.</p>
+Company names, contact names at the company and their postal addresses might help industry publications gain new advertisers or subscribers via cold calls, or via posting via snail mail.

-<p>Legally, the email addresses are worthless by themselves as the owners have not have opted-in.
+Legally, the email addresses are worthless by themselves as the owners have not have opted-in.
 It is possible that the real owners behind the email addresses opted-in to someone else's mail, but they have not consented to your mail, or anyone who might receive the list from you.
-Many US states, UK and Europe have laws that prohibit unsolicited emails. </p>
+Many US states, UK and Europe have laws that prohibit unsolicited emails.

-<p>Your unsolicited approach though to sell the list will be viewed with suspicion.
-The effort spent in selling the list might not cover any remuneration you win from a successful sale.</p>
+Your unsolicited approach though to sell the list will be viewed with suspicion.
+The effort spent in selling the list might not cover any remuneration you win from a successful sale.

-<p>Once sold to someone, there is little you can do to prevent them from selling the list on, so you could end up creating your own competition.</p>
+Once sold to someone, there is little you can do to prevent them from selling the list on, so you could end up creating your own competition.

-<p>Junk emailers and spammers might be interested.</p>
+Junk emailers and spammers might be interested.